FrontendMat/banxso_test/README.md

 ### CI pipeline

 The GitHub Actions configuration is located in /.github/workflows.
-In CI all types of tests project and Storybook builds and linting are executed.
+In CI all project tests and builds are executed.

 ---